ionic-team/ionic-cli/CONTRIBUTING.md

 ### Bug Reports

 Run the command(s) with `--verbose` to produce debugging output.
 We may ask for the full command output, including debug statements.
+For even more debug output, you can prefix the command with `DEBUG="*"`, which is often unnecessarily verbose.

 Please also copy/paste the output of the `ionic info` command into your issue and be as descriptive as possible.
 Include any steps that might help us